-To classify a new test subject, we first extracted the ROIbased features from the subject's MR volumes.
+To classify a new test subject, we first extracted the ROI-based features from the subject's MR volumes.
 We then constructed the correlative features from the regional mean cortical thickness.
 Individual kernel matrices were constructed for each feature type based on the optimal features selected in the training process.
 These individual kernel matrices were then integrated to form a mixed-kernel matrix that will act as the input to the previously trained SVM classifier to determine the class to which the new test subject should belong.

-ROI-Based Morphological Features
+ROI-based Morphological Features

-ROI-based morphological features, i.e., regional mean cortical thickness, and cerebral cortical GM and cortical associated WM volumes, were extracted in an automated manner via FreeSurfer software suite (available at: http:// surfer.nmr.mgh.harvard.edu/, version 4.5.0).
-FreeSurfer is a free, popular cortical surface analysis software that can perform effective volumetric segmentation and cortical surface reconstruction [Desikan et al., 2006; Fischl and Dale, 2000; Fischl et al., 1999a,b, 2002].
-Once the cortical models were completed, a number of deformable procedures were performed for further data processing and analysis [Desikan et al., 2006; Fischl et al., 1999b, 2004].
-Both intensity and continuity information from the entire three-dimensional MR volume are used in segmentation and deformation procedures to produce representations of cortical thickness [Dale et al., 1999; Fischl et al., 1999a).
-Procedures for the measurement of cortical thickness have been thoroughly validated against histological analysis [Rosas et al., 2002] and manual measurements [Kuperberg et al., 2003; Salat et al., 2004], and demonstrated good testretest reliability across different scanners and field strengths [Dickerson et al., 2008; Han et al., 2006].
-Readers are referred to Dickerson et al. [2008] for detailed explanations regarding cortical surface reconstruction and cortical thickness measurement.
+ROI-based morphological features, i.e., regional mean cortical thickness, and cerebral cortical GM and cortical associated WM volumes, were extracted in an automated manner via FreeSurfer software suite (http://surfer.nmr.mgh.harvard.edu/, Version 4.5.0).
+FreeSurfer is a free, popular cortical surface analysis software that can perform effective volumetric segmentation and cortical surface reconstruction (Desikan, et al. 2006; Fischl and Dale 2000; Fischl, et al. 2002; Fischl, et al. 1999a; Fischl, et al. 1999b).
+Once the cortical models were completed, a number of deformable procedures were performed for further data processing and analysis (Fischl, et al. 1999b) (Desikan, et al. 2006; Fischl, et al. 2004).
+Both intensity and continuity information from the entire three dimensional MR volume are used in segmentation and deformation procedures to produce representations of cortical thickness (Dale, et al. 1999; Fischl, et al. 1999a).
+Procedures for the measurement of cortical thickness have been thoroughly validated against histological analysis (Rosas, et al. 2002) and manual measurements (Kuperberg, et al. 2003; Salat, et al. 2004) and demonstrated good test-retest reliability across different scanners and field strengths (Dickerson, et al. 2008; Han, et al. 2006).
+Readers are referred to (Dickerson, et al. 2008) for detailed explanations regarding cortical surface reconstruction and cortical thickness measurement.